VenkataViswas/Algeria-FireWatch-Real-time-Risk-Estimator/ReadMe.md

 - Ensure input values are within training data ranges
 - Select the correct region (Bejaia / Sidi Bel Abbes)
-- Predictions are more reliable when inputs reflect similar time/day as training data

 ---